Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-rATcozDE25c,1119.4850333333334,1132.131.md

 ### Transcript

-> good will there be a jace poster uh if there's gonna be a poster it probably should be of snoot or me ensn because snoot's lovable and everyone hates me will there be an official peaceful slash
+> good will there be a jace poster, if there's gonna be a poster it probably should be of snoot or me ensn because snoot's lovable and everyone hates me will there be an official peaceful slash